Timeline of the Collapse of the Geftakys Ministry

 January 14, 2003 (Tuesday) - George writes a letter [see also photocopy] to Mark Miller stating that he and Betty are stepping down from "the place of all responsibility" and seeking fellowship in another Assembly.

-January 15, 2003 (Wednesday Evening) - A sister, "Kristin", reveals to a brother in a private conversation the details of an inappropriate relationship that George had with her.
-The relationship began in the Fall of 1999 and progressed to overt sexual advances in early 2000.
+January 15, 2003 (Wednesday Evening) - A sister, "Kristin", reveals to a brother in a private conversation the details of George's sexual harrassment.
+It began in the Fall of 1999 and progressed to overt sexual assault in early 2000.
 George told her that God meant for them to be together and said that she would someday become his next wife.
-After a year of enduring his immoral behavior in the belief that submission was her proper role, she was so uncomfortable and under such conviction of sin she insisted he stop.
+After a year of enduring his sexual abuse in the belief that submission was her proper role, she was so uncomfortable and under such conviction of sin she insisted he stop.

 Going to San Francisco was in clear defiance to the wishes of the brethren in Fullerton.
 They wanted George to go to San Luis Obispo to make amends with those he had offended.
 Instead, George goes to San Francisco.
 During the day, Mark Miller and Tim Geftakys repeatedly attempt to reach George, but are frustrated by Scott Testa who knows George's whereabouts but refuses to divulge it.

 Also on Thursday the sister meets with the elders in Fullerton to recount what George had done to her.
-(Later she meets with the leading brothers from both Fullerton and Placentia, Dan Notti excepted.)
+(Later she meets with the Leading Brothers from both Fullerton and Placentia, Dan Notti excepted.)
 She describes how George penned love letters to her veiled as poetry and seminar manuscripts about Christ and His relationship to His bride.
-There were many sexually explicit telephone calls and many secret rendezvous in which George touched her inappropriately over the course of a year.
+There were many sexually explicit telephone calls and many secret rendezvous in which George sexually abused her over the course of a year.

-January 17, 2003 (Friday) - Mark Miller learns from a second sister that George had initiated and sustained an immoral relationship with her for several years.
+January 17, 2003 (Friday) - Mark Miller learns from a second sister that George had sexually harrassed her for several years.
 George mentioned to her as well that he would marry her if he could.
 This sister has also been severely traumatized by George's sexual excursions with her.

 That evening (Friday) a letter of excommunication is drafted that was to be read to George if he should call Mark Miller.

-January 18, 2003 (Saturday) - From an even more distant past the brothers learn from a third sister how she became the object of George's sexual advances in the early years of the work in Fullerton.
+January 18, 2003 (Saturday) - From an even more distant past the brothers learn from a third sister how she became the object of George's sexual harrassment in the early years of the Work in Fullerton.

-And in the weeks that followed several other women came forward to say that they had received inappropriate advances from George, but made it clear to him that they were extremely uncomfortable with his doing so.
+And in the weeks that followed several other women came forward to say that he had sexually harrassed them.
+They all made it clear that they were extremely uncomfortable with his behavior.
 In all cases, George was the initiator and aggressor.
-In all cases, none of the sisters who were involved with George knew about the other sisters.
-Each sister thought she was the only one involved with George.
+None of these sisters knew about George's behavior with the other sisters.
+Each sister thought she was the only one receiving sexual advances from George.

-On the evening of Saturday, January 18th, the elders and leading brothers from Fullerton and Placentia meet to discuss George's excommunication.
-From the perspective of the brothers, here were charges of sexual misconduct not from one, not two, but three different witnesses.
+On the evening of Saturday, January 18th, the elders and Leading Brothers from Fullerton and Placentia meet to discuss George's excommunication.
+From the perspective of the brothers, here were charges of sexual assault not from one, not two, but three different witnesses.
 After observing George's deception surrounding the issues with David Geftakys and his subversion of all their attempts to discipline him, they were determined to stop George from harming God's people even further.

 About 8:00 pm that evening, Mark receives a phone call from George.
 George asks Mark what he wanted.
 Mark tells George that he knew very well what he wanted to talk about.
 George then calls the sisters liars.
 Mark asks George to immediately return to Fullerton, but George refuses and insists on coming back at the end of the week.
 At that point the conversation ends.